 In order to successfully claim special damages, you must be able to prove that you suffered the loss as a result of your accident.
 The way these expenses are usually proven is by the production of receipts to show payment.
-If lost wages are being claimed it may be necessary to have a representative from your employer attend Court to prove the loss.
+If lost wages are being claimed you can have a representative from your employer attend Court to prove the loss.
 However, if you can clearly prove by the production of papers and receipts that you have suffered a loss of earnings it may be possible to agree on the figure with the other side in your personal injury case.
 Personal injury * claims are calculated by the seriousness of the incident.

 It is vital that all receipts for out of pocket expenses as a result of an accident are kept.
-You can send the receipts to your solicitor as you incur the expenses if you are worried that you will not retain them safely.
+You can send the receipts to your solicitor as you incur the expenses.
+This will keep them from getting lost or misplaced.

 You’ll receive plenty of letters throughout your case.
 We suggest you keep all bills and receipts with your letters and review them regularly with your solicitor.
 This will ensure nothing goes unnoticed!

 How do I calculate special damages in my case?